pudly/schmopera-hugo/content/articles/teaching-in-the-arctic-5-things-that-one-singer-learned.md

----
++++
+categories = "Op-ed"
+slug = /teaching-in-the-arctic-5-things-that-one-singer-learned/
-title: "Teaching in the Arctic: 5 things that one singer learned"
+title = "Teaching in the Arctic: 5 things that one singer learned"
----
++++

 Hi, I'm Gwenna!
 I'm a soprano and a recent UofTOpera graduate, among other things.
 I love singing - it's when I feel most like myself.
 Opera is my favourite.
 I also think teaching people about music is vitally important.
 So I do both, even though I'm still figuring out how to balance it all.